top of page

 Whether you’re sunbathing on the sandy swim beach, casting a fishing line to reel in walleye and crappie, or enjoying an alfresco lunch in the picnic area, the Hawk Springs State Recreation Area views in Hawk Springs are spectacular.

-Habitat Nature Trail and keep an eye out for white-tailed deer, cottontail rabbits, bald and golden eagles, ring-necked pheasants, beavers, and more than 50 species of songbirds.
+Trek along the Rawhide Wildlife Habitat Nature Trail and keep an eye out for white-tailed deer, cottontail rabbits, bald and golden eagles, ring-necked pheasants, beavers, and more than 50 species of songbirds.
 Explore over 30 walk-in hunting and fishing areas and over 5,600 acres of Wild Habitat Area with over 240 sightings of different species of birds.

 Learn the stories of pioneers and early residents.

-Learn the stories of pioneers, and early
+Learn the stories of pioneers, and early settlers at the Homesteaders Museum, housed in a historic Union Pacific Depot.

-vintage train cars, antique farm equipment, a turn-of-the-century homestead shack, and a one-room schoolhouse.
-See exhibits, photographs, interactive displays, and Goshen County's early settler's artifacts.
+Walk around the grassy grounds to see vintage train cars, antique farm equipment, a turn-of-the-century homestead shack, and a one-room schoolhouse.
+See exhibits, photographs, interactive displays, and Goshen County’s early settler’s artifacts.
 With seasonal attractions like the Terror Train Escape Room, Afternoon at the Boo-seum, the Polar Express, rotating displays, and historic presentations.

 After a day of play, make your way to the former town of Empire, Wyoming.